Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageLocalUser.md

 ```

 ### -PermissionScope
 The permission scopes of the local user.
+Get the object with New-AzStorageLocalUserPermissionScope cmdlet.

 ```yaml
 Type: Microsoft.Azure.Commands.Management.Storage.Models.PSPermissionScope[]